pacha/vem-doc/content/docs/users-guide/quickfix.rst

 .. role:: key
 .. default-role:: key

-Quickfix and location lists
+Quickfix and Location Lists
 ===========================

 .. image:: /static/img/screenshots/quickfix-full.png
     :class: screenshot
     :target: /static/img/screenshots/quickfix-full.png

-Vim offers two lists to hold positions within files:
+Vim offers two types of lists that store locations within files:

     * **Quickfix list**

     * **Location list**

-These lists are used by many Vim commands.
-For example, you can perform the search of a term across several files and store the resulting positions in the quickfix list or have a list of linting errors for the current file in a location list.
+These lists are used by multiple Vim commands.
+For example, you can search across several files and store the resulting positions in them.
+You can, then, see the results and jump to one of the positions in particular or you can iterate through the list and Q quickfix list or have a list of linting errors for the current file in a location list.
 Once you have one of these lists populated you can easily jump forwards and backwards between all the results that they contain.